Drasti12/32bit_floatingpoint_adder/Readme.md

 - RTL TO GDS Flow Training Series
 - https://www.vlsiexpert.com/
 - https://www.chipgrad.com/
+- Lecture Notes and Tutorials provided by Mr. Puneet Mittal

-## 🙏 Credits
+## 🙏 Acknowledgement

 This project was carried out as part of the RTL to GDSII flow lab under the guidance of:

-- **Mr. Puneet Mittal**
+- **Mr. Puneet Mittal**, VLSI Expert – for his invaluable mentorship, technical insights, and consistent support throughout the project.
-- Special thanks to Pandit Deendayal Energy University and VLSI Expert/Chipgrad for enabling access to Synopsys Standard tools and training materials.
+- I would also like to extend my gratitude to **Pandit Deendayal Energy University (PDEU)** and **ChipGrad/VLSI Expert** for providing access to Synopsys standard EDA tools and high-quality training materials, which enabled hands-on experience with industry-standard VLSI design flow.